ClickHouse/ClickHouse/docs/en/operations/system_tables.md

 ## system.metrics {#system_tables-metrics}

-Contains metrics which can be calculated instantly, or have an instant value.
+Contains metrics which can be calculated instantly, or have an current value.
 For example, a number of simultaneously processed queries, the current value for replica delay.
 This table is always up to date.

 Columns: